The Executive Remuneration Review: Germany

 v Post-termination non-compete clauses

 Apart from generally applicable unfair competition rules, executives in Germany are, as a matter of German statutory law, not bound by competition restrictions after termination of their service or employment relationships.
-Any such restrictive covenants therefore need to be put on a contractual basis by entering into a post-termination non-compete and/or non-solicitation arrangement with the executive.
+Any such restrictive covenants therefore need to be put on a contractual basis by entering into a post-termination non-compete or non-solicitation arrangement, or both, with the executive.

 German courts take the view that post-termination non-compete clauses are only enforceable if and to the extent there is a legitimate business interest on the part of the employer, and the further professional career of the executive is not unreasonably restricted by the territorial and temporal scope of such non-compete obligation.53 Any post-termination non-compete clause has to be balanced between the employee's interest in his or her professional advancement and the employer's legitimate business interests.
 When assessing whether a post-contractual restrictive covenant is valid and binding for an employee, it has to be taken into account that such covenant interferes with an employee's right to freely choose an occupation, profession and place of work and can consequently impede the employee's occupational freedom (which is protected under German constitutional law).